-> • DCA’s regular enewsletter Flying Kites which keeps families and professionals in touch with personal stories, sector news, our program outcomes, upcoming events and much more
+- Flying Kites which keeps families and professionals in touch with personal stories, sector news, our program outcomes, upcoming events and more.

-> DCA acknowledges that there is a wide range of questions that families and professionals working with deaf children may have.
+DCA acknowledges that there is a wide range of questions that families and professionals working with deaf children may have.
 These queries may cover any stage from diagnosis, pre-school, entering school and adolescence right through to adulthood and entering tertiary education and the workforce.
 You can access the Helpline service by calling 1800 645 916, via email on firstname.lastname@example.org, or by sending a message to DCA’s Facebook page.

 The Deaf Children Australia Helpline service is attended by a staff member who is also the parent of a deaf child and is supported by a team of experienced staff working with families, youth and the broader community.
 We aim to provide an initial response to each enquiry within a period of two working days, however some enquiries may require further research before a full response is provided.